-- If in the event the proposal is not deemed fit for distribution to the membership, the proposal will move back to Phase 1. \How proposals will be graded is detailed below. - If SRIG does not deem the level of information provided to be adequate for publication to the membership and the proposal not to be viable, SRIG may recommend immediate rejection.
+- If in the event the proposal is not deemed fit for distribution to the membership, the proposal will move back to Phase 1.
+How proposals will be graded is detailed below. - If SRIG does not deem the level of information provided to be adequate for publication to the membership and the proposal not to be viable, SRIG may recommend immediate rejection.
 Ultimately, this will mean authors cannot resubmit a proposal relating to their sport for a period of 12 months.

-SECTION CRITERIA MET: PROPOSAL X Grading Yes - proceed to submission Section 1: An overview of your authors, your proposal and your sport Section 2: National Governing Body (NGB) support Section 3: In detail: About your proposal, consultation and support Section 4: Finances, rules, regulations and administration SECTION 5: The impact on our members and the BUCS office Outcome Ready for submission / Further work needed / Rejected
+PHASE 2 - STAGE 2.1: PROPOSAL GRADING SECTION CRITERIA MET: PROPOSALX Grading Yes - proceed to submission Somewhat, further details needed: Please add question/s below Information and is deemed unfit for submission Section 1: An overview of your authors, your proposal and your sport Section 2: National Governing Body (NGB) support Section 3: In detail: About your proposal, consultation and support Section 4: Finances, rules, regulations and administration SECTION 5: The impact on our members and the BUCS office Outcome Ready for submission / Further work needed / Rejected